 - In-Call voice Analysis

 Yes, it’s possible.
 Based on the machine learning aspects of AI, a customer’s voice and words can be analyzed for types and levels of emotion.
-This information can be delivered in real time, and make recommendations to sales reps and customer support agents as to how to proceed with the interaction.
+This information can be delivered in real-time, and make recommendations to sales reps and customer support agents as to how to proceed with the interaction.
 “Let the customer vent” may be a typical recommendation.

 - Sales Process Automation/AI Can Engage and Nurture Leads

 Consider just email as a venue, for example.
-There are tools, when coupled with automated segmentation, that can provide a variety of email messages, based upon where a customer may be in the sales funnel and what AI has determined to be the best verbiage, and even times of day to send an email, based upon past customer behavior and successful closes.
+There are tools when coupled with automated segmentation, that can provide a variety of email messages, based upon where a customer may be in the sales funnel and what AI has determined to be the best verbiage, and even times of day to send an email, based upon past customer behavior and successful closes.

 - Churn and Analyze Support Tickets to Identify Trends and Recommend Responses

-The interactions that occur between customer and support agents hold a huge amount of data.
+The interactions that occur between customers and support agents hold a huge amount of data.
 When all of these interactions are stored with automation, AI can step in and churn all of this data.
 Companies will then be able to:

 - Identify the most common questions, issues, and needs

 - Identify the most successful types of responses to these commonalities

 - Provide recommendations on which issues can be resolved with a “canned” response and which need a more personal touch.